flashcordon/big-history/Exploration-spatiale.md

 Dec.
 5, 1993: First Hubble Repair Mission
 Never was a simple exercise in equipment repair so closely watched as when the shuttle Endeavour made its service call on the nearsighted Hubble Space Telescope.
 The $2.5 billion orbiting observatory was launched with enormous hoopla and then badly underperformed—thanks to a warped mirror.
 But Endeavour arrived with a fix in hand, and astronauts Story Musgrave and Jeffrey Hoffman made a record-setting five spacewalks over five days to get the rehab work done.
 The EVAs were broadcast live to Earth and a global—if selective—audience watch the hypnotically slo-mo space surgery.
 The scenery was beautiful, the handiwork was delicate, and the payoff—more than 20 years of dazzling images—was well worth the effort.

-March 11, 2001: Longest Spacewalk in History
-The International Space Station (ISS) is easily one of history’s great assembly projects, with 15 modules, some the size of a bus, snapped together in a dragonfly configuration.
-When one of those modules has to be relocated to another spot on the spacecraft, the work can be painstaking.
-That’s what astronauts Susan Helms and James Voss learned when they ventured outside the ISS to prep the Multi-Purpose Logistics Module for a move, and didn’t step back inside for 8 hours and 56 minutes—a record that still stands.
-That is 5.95 laps around the world—or 148,900 miles logged—and one very big job completed.

 # Systèmes de support vie